dklopstein/waste-sorting-classifier/README.md

 ### Model 2
 Our second model was a convolutional neural network.
 The full code can be found [here](./CNN.ipynb).

-We converted the split pandas datasets into a categorical tensorflow dataset of rgb images separated into batch sizes of 32:
+We converted the split pandas datasets into image generators separated into batch sizes of 32:
 ```
 def to_gen(df, shuffle=True):
     """